beeshamblen/Cyber-Security---Automated-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 *`Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-Load balancers protect availability for web servers; To further assist in securing the virtual network, jump boxes are used.
-Jump boxes allow a single access point. `*
+Load balancers protect availability for web servers, to further assist in securing the virtual network jump boxes can be used.
+Jump boxes allow a single access point as well as centralized deployment. `*

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics, which the ELK stack uses beats to achieve.
-- *Filebeat looks through system logs for system level changes.*
+- *Filebeat looks through system logs for system level changes to assist in identifying malicious activity.*
-- *Metricbeat records metrics and statistic.*
+- *Metricbeat records metrics and statistics of the webservers.*

 The configuration details of each machine may be found below.